snap-stanford/snap-python/doc/source/reference/GetMxInDegNId.rst

 GetMxInDegNId
 '''''''''''''

 .. function:: int GetMxInDegNId(Graph)

-Returns a randomly chosen node from all the nodes in *Graph* with the maximum in-degree.
+Returns the node id of a randomly chosen node from all the nodes in *Graph* with the maximum in-degree.

 Parameters: